 But who gives the money or product first?

 Consequently, we have a situation where the consumer does not trust the vendor and where the vendor does not know whether the consumer is able to and also intends to pay.
 But in cross-border sales, inevitably, both sides of the deal cannot be exchanged simultaneously.
 Hence, one party must give his product or money before the other party fulfills his side of the agreement.
 But who?
 That is the problem.

 Screening and signaling, the market solutions for asymmetric information do not work as well as they do nationally.
 This is not only due to the larger geographic distance and the language barrier but also to the lack of knowledge on how to understand signals and the lack of received credibility.
 Larger firms, however, have the means and the interest to screen effectively in spite of the extra costs, that is why the extent of the problem of asymmetric information in cross-border trade is lesser when larger companies are in demand of essential (long-term) supply.
 Another issue is the different legal systems, which makes it harder to enforce a rightful claim of one party.

-Group of the best 5 (left): Norway, Austria, United Kingdom, Germany, Spain
+Countries with good reputation: Norway, Austria, United Kingdom, Germany, Spain

-Italic: data are not comparably available (confidential)
+Italic: data are not completely available (confidential)

 Figure 2: Increase or decrease from the share at production to the share at export in percent

 Quartile 3: Poland, Czech Republic